pgherveou/queue/Readme.md

 ### .lifetime(time)

-a job expires if it exceeds cration-time + time
+a job expires if it exceeds creation-time + time

 ### .action(function(job, done))